Kirstjen Nielsen Defends Family Separation, Says Cages For Kids Are Better Than Cages For Dogs

 Homeland Security Secretary Kirstjen Nielsen spoke on Wednesday about President Donald Trump’s family separation policy, and her comments have not gone down very well.

-According to Vox, Nielsen seemed wholly unprepared when she arrived to the hearing, which was called by the House majority Democrats.
+According to Vox, Nielsen seemed wholly unprepared when she arrived at the hearing, which was called by the House majority Democrats.
 As part of her testimony, she had one particularly shocking exchange with Rep. Bonnie Watson Coleman, during which she tried to explain that the cages children are being kept in are different from those that dogs are kept in.

 She first started by trying to redefine a cage, after Watson Coleman asked what she would define a “chain-link fence, enclosed into a chamber on a concrete floor” as.
 Nielsen explained to her those are detention centers, which have existed since long before Trump took up office in January 2017.